solliancenet/azure-sql-db-rag-langchain-chainlit/README.md

 The Chainlit application provides a simple Python-based chat interface for interacting with data in your database.
 The Chainlit solution is located in the `chainlit` folder.
 To get started with the application:

-1. Open a new integrated terminal in VS Code and change directories to the `/chainlit` folder.
+1. Open a new integrated terminal in VS Code.

+2. Sign into Azure using the Azure CLI:

     ```bash
+    az login
+    ```

+3. Change directories to the `/chainlit` folder.

+    ```bash
     cd chainlit
     ```

-2. Create a Python virtual environment named `.venv`:
+4. Create a Python virtual environment named `.venv`:

     ```bash
     python -m venv .venv
     ```

-3. Activate the virtual environment:
+5. Activate the virtual environment:

     On Windows: